arsalan0c/kanren/README.md

 # µKanren in OCaml

 [µKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is an embedded DSL for logic programming.
 It is part of family of such languages known as [*kanrens*](http://minikanren.org), with a focus on being minimalist and easy to understand.
-While this is at the expense of expressiveness and ease of use, the core system can be augmented with additional operators, built on top of the primitives.
-This implementation includes several such suggestions from the paper, complete search and *take* for example.
-It also includes some others such as *once* for commited choice and *ifte* as a soft-cut.
+While this is at the expense of expressiveness and ease of use, the core system can be augmented.
+This implementation includes several such suggestions from the paper, including complete search through fair interleaving and the `take` operator for example.
+It also includes other functionality such as `once` for commited choice and `ifte` which functions as a [soft-cut](https://www.swi-prolog.org/pldoc/doc_for?object=(*-%3E)/2).

 ## Examples